Ukraine's farm minister tenders resignation over corruption allegations

 Several major agrarian associations issued statements voicing their support for the minister under whom who they said the ministry had worked "professionally and smoothly with agricultural producers".

-Mr Zelensky has tried to project a zero tolerance line on corruption, and in 2023 replaced his defence minister after graft allegations pertaining to the defence ministry.
+Zelenskiy has tried to project a zero tolerance line on corruption and last year replaced his defence minister after graft allegations pertaining to the defence ministry.

 Ukraine was among the world's leading grain and vegetable oil producers, but its output has sharply decreased due to the full-scale invasion that has buffeted the industry.